Azure/azure-powershell/src/ResourceManager/ApiManagement/documentation/upcoming-breaking-changes.md

 The following cmdlets were affected this release:

 **New-AzureRmApiManagementBackendProxy**
-- Parameters "UserName" and "Password" are being replaced in favor of a PSCredentail
+- Parameters "UserName" and "Password" are being replaced in favor of a PSCredential

 ```powershell